jocialmedia/how-to-validate-names/README.md

 A quite current and hilliarious case happend in late 2020 at a paleontologists conference.
 Due to a - [like the Guardian calls it „overzealous“](https://www.theguardian.com/science/2020/oct/16/profanity-filter-bones-paleontologists-conference) - profanity filter terms like "bone", "pubic", and "stream" where censored from the conference online forum.

+There are several commercial offers for such a kind of validation.
+[This british company even lets you try their filter product on their website](https://www.data-8.co.uk/data-validation/name-validation/): "Our Name Validation service identifies random, salacious or unusable names from an extensive list of unusable names, and will prevent obviously false or inaccurate data from entering your database."

 **Suggested solution:** Do not even try to actively filter input in online forms based on lists because: You.
 Just.
 Can.
 Not.
 Win.
 This.
 The small number of people who want to trick such filters will understand them well enough to do so.
 And at the same time every such filter is potentially worsening the experience for regular users.

 One alternative is not to block entries but to flag them so that support members can take a closer look afterwards.